-John G. Carney, MEd, became the Center’s second President and CEO of the Center for Practical Bioethics in December 2011.
-His commitment to improving shared decision making for patients and families spans three decades.
-His devoted early career work in the 1980s-2000s to the development of hospice and palliative care in Kansas and throughout the Midwest serving in executive positions at the provider and state association levels.
+John’s dedication to those on the edges of life spans three decades.
+He devoted his early career in the 1980s-2000s to the development of hospice and palliative care in Kansas and throughout the Midwest, serving in executive positions at the provider and state association levels.
 His policy and advocacy work in the areas of aging, advanced illness and advance care planning includes executive leadership positions at the state and national association levels as well.
 His passionate voice advocating for families facing difficult healthcare decisions has been heard in rural communities, town halls and national forums from coast to coast.

-He holds an undergraduate degree in philosophy from Newman University (Wichita, KS) and a master’s from Wichita State University.
+He holds an undergraduate degree in philosophy from Newman University (Wichita, KS) and a Master’s from Wichita State University.

-Linda joined the staff of the Center for Practical Bioethics in 2004 after serving on the board.
-She has responsibility for finance/audit, planning, governance, resource development including endowment and planned giving as well as operations and program funding, membership, human resources, and has worked with area benefits leaders to develop a corporate program offering employees education in advance care planning as well as coaching and advocacy when dealing with advanced illness.
+Linda joined the Center staff in 2004 after serving on the board.
+She has responsibility for finance/audit, planning, governance, resource development including endowment and planned giving as well as operations and program funding, membership, human resources.
+She also works with area benefits leaders to provide corporate programs offering employee education in advance care planning as well as coaching and advocacy when dealing with advanced illness.

-She has served on the board of MetroCare/NorthlandCare since inception in 2006, a program incubated at the Center that provides specialty care for people without access to care.
+She served on the board of MetroCare/NorthlandCare from inception in 2006 until 2016, a program incubated at the Center that provides specialty care for people without access to care.
 She served as board chair in 2013 and 2014.
 She is also a member of KU Med Center’s Institute for Neurological Disorders Advisory Council, the advisory board of the National Research Network of the American Academy of Family Physicians, and the Central Exchange.
 She has participated as retreat facilitator with the Frontiers Leadership Team, a regional consortium managing a $20 million CTSA – Clinical and Translational Science Award.

 She is also past chair of the Boys and Girls Clubs of Greater Kansas City, the Missouri Children’s Trust Fund, The Harvest Ball Society and the Women’s Foundation of Greater Kansas City.
 She is past vice-chair of the Partnership for Children and Crittenden.